mchow01/mchow01.github.io/_posts/2017-06-21-prepare-for-next-summer.md

 <p>1. <strong>Go to meetups and networking events (this also include conferences).</strong>  The warm weather makes way for more events.
 The importance of networking events:</p>

-* You meet people who could be your future employer.
+* You meet people who could be your future employer or mentor.
 * You meet people who are like you and perhaps in the same situation as you are.
 * You meet people in the field you are interested in getting into and what the community is like.
 * You can listen to similar or different perspectives and ideas.
-For example, if you have an idea for a side project, someone may tell you the pitfalls or proceeding with the idea.
+For example, if you have an idea for a project, someone may tell you the pitfalls or proceeding with the idea.
 * You have the opportunity learn something.

 (Side note: If you want to get into Cyber Security, there is the [trio of infamous conferences in Las Vegas a.k.a., summer security camp](/security/2015/07/19/security-summer-camp.html).)